DontBelieveMe/nx-build/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Setup
- - If you are going to contribute to the project fork it from github and clone your fork
+ - If you are going to contribute to the project fork it from GitHub and clone your fork
  - Otherwise run `git clone https://github.com/DontBelieveMe/nx-build.git`
  - Navigate into that root directory
  - Run `npm install` to install all all npm dependencies